 Health and safety plan on the set

-For productions that are travelling to Finland as a special group, it is compulsory to have a health and safety plan as a part of the application while applying for entry from the Finnish Border Guard.
+For productions that are travelling to Finland, it is recommended to have a health and safety plan before, during and after filming.
 Audiovisual Producers Finland – APFI, the Union of Journalists in Finland, the Finnish Actors’ Union, and the Trade Union for Theatre and Media Finland has made guidelines to follow while filming in Finland.